Introduction

 then you've come to the right place.

-IntelliShell is a smart command-line bookmark manager designed to solve these exact problems.
-It helps you save, find, organize, and reuse your most valuable commands directly within your terminal, turning your shell history from a chaotic log into a structured, searchable library.
+IntelliShell is a smart command-line assistant designed to solve these exact problems.
+It helps you save, find, generate, and fix your most valuable commands directly within your terminal, turning your command line from a simple execution tool into a structured, searchable, and intelligent library.

 Key Features

-IntelliShell is built with a focus on efficiency and seamless integration:
+IntelliShell is built with a focus on user experience, efficiency and seamless integration:

 -